mjbarnes17/RailsTodoApp-1.0/README.md

 By Marcus Barnes

-Impmented some style using materializecss to make the TodoApp actullay look plesent to the eye.
+Implemented some style using the materializecss framework inorder to make the TodoApp actullay look pleasant.

 Added the follewing:
-- header
-- footer
+- header & footer partials
 - buttons
 - new text inputs
 - responsive to mobile devices